smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 PersistenceEnabled = true # Default
 ```
-PersistenceEnabled controls if HeadTracker needs to store heads in the database.
-This is helpful on chains with large finality depth, where fetching chain from the latest to the latest finalized takes a lot of time and could reduce reorg resilience on start up of the chainlink node.
-On chains with fast finality persistence layer does not improve chain's load time and only consumes database resources (mainly IO).
+PersistenceEnabled defines whether HeadTracker needs to store heads in the database.
+Persistence is helpful on chains with large finality depth, where fetching blocks from the latest to the latest finalized takes a lot of time.
+On chains with fast finality, the persistence layer does not improve the chain's load time and only consumes database resources (mainly IO).
+NOTE: persistence should not be disabled for products that use LogBroadcaster, as it might lead to missed on-chain events.

 ## EVM.KeySpecific
 ```toml